A Lesson in Moving Schools

 Once you’ve used phs Teacrate’s products, we know you’ll realise just how useful they are for storing and moving equipment throughout the whole academic year, so you’ll be glad to hear that we’re also able to supply everything in our range on a purchase basis, as well as rental.

-If you’re looking for crates and equipment that will help you make light work of packing up your school, call phs Teacrate for a FREE quote on 0800 090 23 24.
+If you’re looking for crates and equipment that will help you make light work of packing up your school, take a look at our bundle packages here.